Using a Multimeter, Voltmeter, Ammeter, and an Ohmmeter

 For circuits with power supplies of up to 20 V, which includes all the circuits you are likely to build, the 20 V DC voltage range is the most useful.
 DC ranges are indicated by on the meter.
 Sometimes, you will want to measure smaller voltages, and in this case, the 2 V or 200 mV ranges are used.

-What does DC mean?
 DC means direct current.
 In any circuit which operates from a steady voltage source, such as a battery, current flow is always in the same direction.
-Every constructional project descirbed in Design Electronics works in this way.
+Every constructional project described in Design Electronics works in this way.

 The central knob has fewer positions and all you need to do is to switch it to the quantity you want to measure.
 Once switched to V, the meter automatically adjusts its range to give a meaningful reading, and the display includes the unit of measurement, V or mV.
 This type of meter is more expensive, but obviously much easier to use.